dnsimple/dnsimple-support/content/articles/webhooks.markdown

 ## Managing Webhook recipients

-To check your webhooks, log into your account and navigate to your account page.
+To check your webhook recipients, log into your account and navigate to your account page.

 Once you are there click on the <label>Automation</label> link in the left menu.